Rais Yatim: The Accusations Against Him That Won't Go Away

 This clipping (dated 6 Feb 1980) corroborates points 3, 4 and 5 of Kamaruzaman’s post directly.
 Under Rais as MB, seven of the eight hereditary adat chiefs of Luak Jelebu who opposed his preferred candidate were removed and replaced.
 The new chiefs were sworn in the same day the appointment was confirmed valid.

-The accusation Kamaruzaman is making, stripped of its poetic fury, is straightforward: the man citing constitutional principle to challenge the MB and implicitly question the Yang di-Pertuan Besar in 2026 is the same man who intervened in Jelebu’s adat affairs as MB, dismissed seven of eight chiefs who stood in his way, and had his preferred Undang confirmed valid in the 1980s.
+The accusation Kamaruzaman is making, stripped of its fury, is straightforward: the man challenging the MB and implicitly questioning the Yang di-Pertuan Besar in 2026 is the same man who intervened in Jelebu’s adat affairs as MB, dismissed seven of eight chiefs who stood in his way, and had his preferred Undang confirmed valid in the 1980s.

-Moving goalposts, the author suggests, is not a recent habit.
+Moving goalposts, Kamaruzaman suggests, is not a recent habit.

 The allegations made in the translated post are those of Kamaruzaman Kamdias and represent his personal views.
 This publication has not independently verified the specific constitutional amendment he references.
 Rais Yatim had not responded to these allegations at time of publication.